Blu Cantrell: 2001–2004: So Blu and Bittersweet

 After her signing with Arista, Cantrell went straight into recording sessions with Dallas Austin and Stewart, as well as Jimmy Jam and Terry Lewis.
 In July 2001, her debut album, So Blu, was released.
 The record earned generally favorable reviews from critics and became a commercial success, particularly in North America, where it peaked at number eight on the US Billboard 200.
 It was eventually certified gold by both the Recording Industry Association of America (RIAA) and Music Canada.
 The album's lead single "Hit 'Em Up Style (Oops!)" became a top ten hit in Australia, Canada, New Zealand, and the Netherlands and peaked at number two on the US Billboard Hot 100.
 The song earned Cantrell Grammy Award nominations for Best Female R&B Vocal Performance and for Best R&B Song, as well as an American Music Award nomination for Favorite New Soul/R&B Artist, both in 2002.
 Also in 2002, Cantrell was featured in a small cameo role in Charles Stone III's musical comedy-drama film Drumline, where she could be seen singing the American national anthem.
 Her song "It's Killing Me (In My Mind)" was included on the soundtrack of the 2002 action comedy film Bad Company.

 In 2003, Cantrell released her second album, Bittersweet which featured production from Kevin "She'kspere" Briggs, Mike City, Soulshock & Karlin, and Shep Crawford.
 As with her debut, the album garnered a positive reception from critics, even earning her a Best R&B Album nomination at the 46th Grammy Awards, but was less successful in the United States, peaking at number 37 on the Billboard 200.
 The album was a success internationally, where sales were boosted by its hit single "Breathe", a collaboration with Sean Paul.
-Her highest-charting single yet, it topped the charts in the United Kingdom and the Republic of Ireland, and reached the top ten of the majority of charts it appeared on, ranking among the biggest-selling releases of the year.
+Her highest-charting single yet, it topped the charts in Ireland, Romania, and the United Kingdom, and reached the top ten of the majority of charts it appeared on, ranking among the biggest-selling releases of the year.
 "Breathe" was followed by the top thirty single "Make Me Wanna Scream".